v2sCollections/City-of-Dreams/README.md

 ## ![](https://s11.gifyu.com/images/Gameplay.png)

 - V now has a jetpack.
+- V can now hang off walls and jump from wall to wall.
 - The custom Level cap allows you to keep levelling up past level 50.
-- V can now hang off walls and jump from wall to wall.
 - Using healing items builds up your "Toxicity" until you "Overdose", requiring you to wait for the effect to wear off before using more inhalers/injectors.
+- Modified every part of the damage system and other elements to give gangs and corps more flavour and uniqueness.
+Also, get benefits and penalties against gangs/corps based on your life path.

 ### Wannabe Edgerunner **Cyberpsychosis**